tylrs/static-comp/README.md

 ## Introduction

 This project was a challenge to recreate the layout of a given comp and to make the site responsive across multiple screen sizes.
 We were able to exercise creative freedom with font, colors, copy, and images.
+The site did not need to be functional in any way.
+The purpose of the assignment was to get further practice with HTML and CSS.

 ## Screenshots
 Desktop View